MadhurimaProjects/Time_series_project/README.md

 allocation on certain states.

 ## Data Source
-The State Disaster Response Fund data is collected from the following website: https://ndmindia.mha.gov.in/response-fund
+1.The State Disaster Response Fund data is collected from the following website: https://ndmindia.mha.gov.in/response-fund
-The population and density of states data is collected from https://en.wikipedia.org/wiki/List_of_states_in_India_by_past_population the coastline length data is collected from: https://testbook.com/ias-preparation/coastal-states-of-india
+2.The population and density of states data is collected from https://en.wikipedia.org/wiki/List_of_states_in_India_by_past_population 3.the coastline length data is collected from: https://testbook.com/ias-preparation/coastal-states-of-india